 “We engaged a number of suppliers, including Central, and asked them to propose what the solutions would look like and what it would cost based on our needs.
 Out of six responses, we took four to demo stage,” adds Heseltine.
 “Some were ruled out based on cost, others because they were not all-flash.
 Compatibility with 10 Gigabit iSCSI networks was also a key differentiator in the proposals.”

 Fujitsu was the only vendor that could provide a cost-effective, high-performing all-flash solution.
 The fact that Ongo was already using a FUJITSU Storage ETERNUS DX100 for disaster recovery meant the IT team was already familiar with its approach to storage.

-Working with IT specialist Central Networks, Ongo deployed a Fujitsu all-flash storage solution.
+Working with Central, Ongo deployed a Fujitsu all-flash storage solution.
 Over the course of just one week, 70 virtual machines were seamlessly migrated, covering core business functions such as document management, mobile applications, the tenant self-service portal and other business applications.

 - Application performance has increased 20-fold, boosting user productivity

 - Market leading reliability has ensured zero downtime over six months

 - The Fujitsu storage platform can scale easily as demand grows

 - Simple administration saves Ongo 40 man-hours per week

 - More time spent working on business efficiency rather than reactive tasks